Mackenzie-High/autumn/specification/functions/7d182cfacdfbd9cced56e20df19311e5.md

 ## Formals

-+ Parameter arrayis the array that contains the element.
++ Parameter array is the array that contains the element.
-+ Parameter indexis the location of the element in the array.
++ Parameter index is the location of the element in the array.

 ## Returns